Austin Ekeler Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Matchup vs. Las Vegas

-- Ekeler averaged 88.5 rushing yards per game over his two career matchups against the Raiders, 30.0 more yards than his over/under in Sunday's game.
+- In his two career matchups against them, Ekeler has averaged 88.5 rushing yards against the Raiders, 33.0 more than his over/under in Sunday's game.

-- Ekeler has had a rushing touchdown in one matchup versus the Raiders, but did not have multiple TDs in that game.
+- In one of two games versus the Raiders Ekeler has run for a touchdown.
+But he did not have multiple TDs in that game.

-- Allowing 116.1 rushing yards per game, the Raiders have the 21st-ranked run defense in the league.
+- The Raiders have the NFL's 21st-ranked defense against the run, allowing 116.1 yards per game.

-- This year the Raiders are ranked 23rd in the NFL in rushing touchdowns conceded (17).
+- This season the Raiders have allowed 17 rushing TDs.
+They are ranked 23rd in the league in that category.

 Recent Performances